oracle/pgql-lang/pages/pgql-1.1-spec.md

 ## White Space

 White space consists of spaces, new lines and tabs.
-White space is significant in String literals, as the white space is part of the literal value and taken into account when comparing against data values.
-Outside of String literals, white space is ignored.
+White space is significant in string literals, as the white space is part of the literal value and taken into account when comparing against data values.
+Outside of string literals, white space is ignored.
 However, for readability consideration and ease of parser implementation, the following rules should be followed when writing a query:

 - A keyword should not be followed directly by an `<IDENTIFIER>` (e.g. variable name or property name)
 - An `<IDENTIFIER>` should not be followed directly by a keyword.